potassco/clinguin/docs/clinguin/installation.rst

     $ ng serve

 After startup the web-frontend should be (by default) displayed at `127.0.0.1:4200`.
-When using the `ng serve` command you may make changes to the frontend without hitting `ng serve` again (dynamic compilation, etc.).
+When using the `ng serve` command you may make changes to the frontend without hitting `ng serve` again getting a dynamic compilation.